Code-Institute-Submissions/mickmccann-MS4-Classic-Ford-Cars_NovResub/TESTING.md

 Ensure that when a purchase is made, an order summary is rendered on the checkout_success page. | When a purchase is made, an order summary is rendered on the checkout_success page.
 [Order summary](wireframes/order_summary.png) | PASS
 Ensure that if a user doesn't fill out street_address2, county or postcode in the order form that these aren't rendered in the order sumnmary. | If a user doesn't fill out street_address2, county or postcode in the order form that these aren't rendered in the order sumnmary.
 [Order summary](wireframes/order_summary.png) | PASS
 Testing Stripe authentication. | By using the test credit card number ```4000 0027 6000 3184``` Stripe intiates a modal asking the customer to authenticate.
 If the credit card number ```4242 4242 4242 4242``` is used, no authentication is required from the user [Stripe authentication](wireframes/stripe_extra_secruity.png) | PASS
+Ensure the user receives a confirmation email once their order is complete. | The user receives a confirmation email once their order is complete. | PASS

 ---